 Storytelling offers insight into systematic issues.

-Homelessness is the result of systemic issues and policy decisions.
-Through personal stories we can identify patterns that point up those systemic issues, and gain important insight into meaningful ways to address them.
+Homelessness is the result of systemic racism and poor policy decisions.
+Through personal stories we can identify patterns that point at those systemic issues, and gain important insight into meaningful ways to address them.

 Storytelling strengthens community and resolve.